tiagoburiol/fb.beamSection/README.md

 If you use this module in your research, please cite it as:

-> Pedro F. M. Pires, Pedro F. M., Buriol, Tiago M. e Santos, Tiago dos (2025). *Saint-Venant Torsion Module for the FlightBEAM Finite Element Framework*.
+> Pedro F. M. Pires, Pedro F. M., Buriol, Tiago M. e Santos, Tiago dos (2025). *Saint-Venant Torsion Module for the FlightBEND Finite Element Framework*.
 GitHub repository.
 > [https://github.com/tiagoburiol/fb.beamSection](https://github.com/tiagoburiol/fb.beamSection)

 ## License